RichinData711/philippine-people-analytics-capstone/README.md

 ### Local Hardware Environment Bottlenecks
 Executing this scale of data transformation from scratch created severe processing constraints on my local machine.
 Running multiple data pipelines simultaneously pinned my browser thread execution memory to a sustained 89% utilization limit on a standard 8GB RAM setup.
 This resource wall forced me to optimize my development workflow: I completely stripped out heavy, multi-file data blending frameworks that were lagging my local drive and re-engineered my custom calculations—including the Workforce Slippage & Burnout Index (WSBI) and Overtime Premium Leaks—to run natively on a single master dataset string (`cleaned_localized_gss_data.csv`).

-### Tooling Choices
+### Tooling Choices & Learning Roadmap
 The academic curriculum leaned heavily on R programming.
 I studied R enough to pass the Coursera requirements, but it never felt natural.
-As a process-driven engineer, I pivoted:
+As a process-driven engineer, I pivoted my strategy:
-*   **SQL (BigQuery)** for data cleaning and restructuring
+*   **SQL (BigQuery):** Utilized exclusively for all core data cleaning, casting, normalization, and structural backend restructuring for this capstone.
-*   **Tableau** for visualization and storytelling
+*   **Tableau Desktop:** Utilized exclusively for building interactive user dashboards, cross-filtering matrices, and visual storytelling layers.
-*   **Python** as my long-term language of choice for automation, freelance consulting, and payroll systems architecture
+*   **Python (Future Track):** I did not utilize Python in this specific capstone project.
+However, having completed this certificate, I am focusing my upcoming learning energy on mastering Python as my long-term tool of choice for automated payroll systems architecture and freelance consulting.

 This project is both a technical capstone and a personal milestone—proof that resilience, clarity, and intentional design can turn career setbacks into opportunities for growth.